mrazauskas/docusaurus-remark-plugin-tab-blocks/README.md

 ## Usage

-Add the plugin to the `remarkPlugins` list of your Docusaurus config:
+Add the plugin to the `remarkPlugins` list of your [Docusaurus configuration](https://docusaurus.io/docs/configuration):

 ```js
 module.exports = {